Jerusalem Finds Validating Gospel of John

 If you do not have a Church home and you live in the Los Angeles area you are cordially invited to our services.
 Please remember, however, that the thrust of our Church's ministry is reaching the lost for Christ and training them.
 We are committed to each Christian being faithful to his present Church home.

-Nursery is available during all services. |
+Nursery is available during all in-person services. |